10 Things to Know About French Bulldogs

 French Bulldog History

 The first English bulldog was bred in the late 1800s by Lawrence Alexander Marsh at Marshall’s Kennels in Glasgow, Scotland.
 A few years later, Charles Bridge, a dachshund breeder in Belgium, cross-bred a bulldog with a dachshund.
 When Marsh returned to England to breed the breed, he used the dogs that were bred at Marshall’s Kennels as the foundation stock.
-After their original introduction into the United States in 1879, some breeds were mixed with French Bulldogs at the time.
+After their original introduction into the United States in 1879, some French Bulldogs at the time.
 Examples of mixed breeds that were used for French Bulldogs included the Blue Heeler, English Setter, Irish Setter, and Newfoundlander.
 The most commonly used mix in the United States was the English Bulldog.

 The French Bulldog is a surprisingly good watchdog